JadenAlberding/JadenAlberding/README.md

   - First github personal project
   - Created Visuals in Java by making my own ASCII art for the cards
   - Developed the logic based on previous knowledge of the game
-  - Began developing a backend datatbase to save credit data for each player _IN PROGRESS_
+  - Began developing a backend database to save credit data for each player _IN PROGRESS_

 - Personal Website using HTML and CSS :open_file_folder:
   - Began developing a website using HTML and CSS